horgh/checksummer/README.md

-checksummer is a program that to monitor files for [silent corruption](https://en.wikipedia.org/wiki/Data_degradation).
+checksummer is a program to monitor files for [silent corruption](https://en.wikipedia.org/wiki/Data_degradation).

-When run, it calculates checksums for all of the files under specified directories.
-It compares each checksum with the most recent checksum for each file, from a database of checksums.
-If there is a difference that looks incorrect, it reports that there is a problem.
-It creates/updates the database of checksums (SQLite).

 In order to determine that a file is corrupt, the program uses heuristics.
-This means what it reports is not guaranteed to be correct every time.
-By necessity, it makes a best effort.
+This means what it reports is not guaranteed to be correct.
+It makes a best effort to alert of corruption.

-Its main heuristic is to see if the files modified time is since the last time the checksum was computed.
-If it is, then the modification is legitimate.
-If the modified time indicates the file was last changed prior to the last time we computed the file's checksum, then this is an indication the file is potentially suffering corruption.
+Its main heuristic relies on checksums.
+When run, it computes checksums for all files under configured directories.
+It compares the newly computed checksum with one found in the database for the file.
+This tells whether the file changed since the last run.
+If the file changed, it uses the files modification time to decide whether the modification is legitimate.
+If the file changed and its modification time is prior to when it last computed the checksum, then this is an indication the file is potentially suffering corruption.
+If the modification time is after the last time the program computed the checksum, then it assumes the modification was legitimate.

+To best benefit from these checks, you must regularly run checksummer to monitor your files.

 A better solution than using this program would be to use a filesystem such as [ZFS](https://en.wikipedia.org/wiki/ZFS) which checksums at the filesystem